SoftwareArchitectureForum/SoftwareArchitectureForum-hugo/content/schedule/index.md

 weight: 40
 ---

-**Pre-conference**: If you arrive early, post something on Twist.
+**Pre-conference**: If you arrive early, post something on Slack.
 If I or others are around and available, we might be able to come out for meals or other activities.